 How to cheer up a bunny

-After you have an idea of what’s causing your rabbit to be depressed, you can make changes that can help improve their daily life and cheer your rabbit up.
+After you have an idea of what’s causing your rabbit to be depressed, you can make changes that can help improve their daily life so you can have a happy rabbit again.
 Even if your rabbit isn’t showing signs of depression right now, it’s always encouraged to give them a lifestyle and environment that will allow your rabbit to be a happy bunny every day (find out more about how to know your rabbit is happy!).

 - Interact with your rabbit regularly.
 There are many ways to play and bond with your rabbit that can improve your relationship and keep your rabbit happy.

-- Give your rabbit ways to use their natural behaviors.
-Giving your rabbit, toys, digging boxes, and areas to forage for treats can keep your rabbit mentally engaged in their surroundings.
+- Give your rabbit mental enrichment activities.
+Giving your rabbit, toys, digging boxes, and areas to forage for treats for entertainment and to keep your rabbit mentally engaged in their surroundings.
+Learn more about what kinds of toys are safe to give your rabbit.

 - Make sure your rabbit isn’t sick.
-When in doubt, it’s always a good idea to bring your rabbit to the vet to make sure there are no underlying health conditions.
+When in doubt, it’s always a good idea to bring your rabbit to a small animal veterinarian to make sure there are no underlying health conditions.

 - Interview with Suzanne Mayes.
 “Could Your Rabbit Be Depressed?”
 YouTube.
 Uploaded by This Morning.
 14 October 2016, https://www.youtube.com/watch?v=XedUQAtjdfg.